Ineffective Assistance of Counsel

 An inmate who represents himself is not entitled to claim ineffective assistance of counsel on appeal.

 Reversing a conviction based on ineffective assistance of counsel can be difficult.
-An Innocence Project study of the first 255 DNA exonerations showed that 81% of those cases had ineffective assistance claims denied by the courts.
-However, the Daniel Larsen case does provide hope.
-Larsen was convicted of possessing an knife in a parking lot outside a bar.
-Under the Three Strikes sentencing, Larsen received a 28-years-to-life sentence.
-CIP discovered two witnesses who said that Larsen did not possess the knife.
-Before trial, Larsen’s defense counsel was told about these witnesses but never took any steps to find or interview these witnesses.
+A 2010 Innocence Project study of the first 255 DNA exonerations showed that 81 percent of those cases had ineffective assistance claims denied by the courts.
+However, the Daniel (“Danny”) Larsen case does provide hope.
+Danny was convicted of possessing a knife in a parking lot outside a bar.
+Under the Three Strikes sentencing, Danny received a 28-years-to-life sentence.
+CIP discovered two witnesses who said that Danny did not possess the knife.
+Before trial, Danny’s defense counsel was told about these witnesses but never took any steps to find or interview them.
 A federal judge determined that this failure to investigate was ineffective assistance of counsel.

-In other wrongful conviction cases, examples of ineffective assistance of counsel have included failing to interview alibi witnesses at the defendant’s workplace, deciding not to conduct DNA testing on evidence, and not reporting a conflict of interest.
+In other wrongful conviction cases, examples of ineffective assistance of counsel have included failing to interview alibi witnesses at the defendant’s workplace (as in California Innocence Project exoneree Rafael Madrigal’s case), deciding not to conduct DNA testing on evidence, and not reporting a conflict of interest.